t2t2/vue-syncers-feathers/README.md

 * `feathers` **[REQUIRED]** - [feathers client](http://docs.feathersjs.com/clients/readme.html) instance
 * `idField` - Default idField value (see [syncer settings](#general-syncer-settings)), defaults to `id`
+* `matcher` - Function that creates a matcher used to check if an item matches the query.
+By default [feathers-commons](https://github.com/feathersjs/feathers-commons) matcher is used.

 **ADVANCED** - Most of the time you do not need these